FannyDucel/GenderBiasCoverLetter/README.md

 - **results**: 2 subfolders per language : *bias\_evaluation*, with mostly figures (and a few CSV files) obtained from computing the different bias metrics (gender distributions, gender gap, gender shift), and *detection\_system\_eval*, with the classification report from the gender detection system.

-- **src**: Contains the core Python files to generate texts with language models, run the gender detection system, and evaluate the gender detection system.
+- **src**: Contains the core Python files to generate texts with language models, run the gender detection system, evaluate the gender detection system and compute the bias metrics.
 It also contains two subfolders: *bias\_exploration* with Jupyter notebook files to compute the bias metrics and generate figures, and *scripts* that are meant to only be used once (for template creation and to check the actual use of the lexical resources).

 ## How to reproduce the experiments? (#TODO, in construction)